Disclosure: some links in this article are affiliate links. If you sign up through one, HeroHunt may earn a commission at no extra cost to you.

 - TalentNest

-Every ATS has its own ideal customer, some are made for startups, others for huge enterprises, some are made for recruitment agencies, others for inhouse recruitment teams and some don’t make a distinction.
+Every ATS has its own ideal customer.
+Some are made for startups, others for huge enterprises, some are made for recruitment agencies, others for in-house recruitment teams, and some do not make a distinction.

 Below is a step-by-step guide to help you navigate the process of reviewing and purchasing the best ATS for your organization's unique needs and requirements.